bethannchamber/hello-merge/README.md

-Dear all, Im  here to mess things up -- jannnnet
+Dear no one, Im  here to mess things up -- jannnnet

-This will creat some conflict on Saturday. -- dixro
+This will not creat sum conflict on Saturday. -- dixro

 This better create some intense conflict!!!! -- battane